 Mountain Camp is an equal opportunity employer and is committed to creating a diverse and equitable work environment.
 Qualified applicants will receive consideration without regard to their race, color, religion, sex, sexual orientation, gender identity, national origin, disability, status as a protected veteran, or any other status protected by local, state, or federal law.

-In accordance with COVID-19 safety practices, Mountain Camp has a COVID-19 Vaccination Policy, and all new hires need to be fully vaccinated and have a booster prior to their first day of employment.
+In accordance with COVID-19 safety practices, Mountain Camp has a COVID-19 Vaccination Policy, and all new hires need to be fully vaccinated and "up-to-date" with available boosters prior to their first day of employment.
 Mountain considers a new hire “fully vaccinated” when at least two weeks have passed after the date the employee receives their booster shot.

 We hope you'll consider applying to work with us this summer.